hfreire/get-me-a-date/README.md

 ### Features
 * Supports [Tinder](https://tinder.com) dating app :white_check_mark:
+* Uses your existing matches :revolving_hearts: for machine-learning :robot: when to :+1: or :-1: new recommendations :white_check_mark:
 * Periodically :clock10: gets dating app :girl::woman: recommendations and automatically :robot: :+1: or :-1: :white_check_mark:
-* Uses your existing matches :revolving_hearts: for machine-learning :robot: when to :+1: or :-1: future recommendations :white_check_mark:
 * Launch :rocket: inside a Docker container :whale: so you don't need to manage the dependencies :raised_hands: :white_check_mark:

 ### How to use